kinggreedy/kanava14-fi/README.md

 - Follow scripts/deploy/3-1-setup-deployment.sh to install the project
 - Upload the directory `app/blog-development` to correct location on server
 - `cp production.ini.sample production.ini`
-- Config production.ini as you see fit
+- Config `production.ini` as you see fit
+- Set api key for language detector in `production.ini`
-- Follow scripts/deploy/3-2-setup-postdeployment.sh to finish installing and
+- Follow `scripts/deploy/3-2-setup-postdeployment.sh` and `scripts/deploy/3-3-setup-postdeployment.sh`
-  config the project
+  to finish installing and config the project
-- Follow scripts/deploy/4-1-run-predeploy.sh and 4-2-run-postdeploy.sh each time
+- Follow `scripts/deploy/4-1-run-predeploy.sh` and `4-2-run-postdeploy.sh`
-  you deploy a new change
+  each time you deploy a new change

 ### 8. Customization